-The Commissioner must publish a Police and Crime Plan as soon as possible after they take office.
-This plan must set out their policing and crime objectives, details of grants made to partners, the resources the Chief Constable will be given and how the Commissioner will hold them to account.
-Part of the Panel's role is to monitor the progress being made by the Commissioner towards meeting their objectives.
+The Commissioner must publish a Police and Crime Plan after they take office.
+This Plan must set out their policing and crime objectives, details of grants made to partners, the resources the Chief Constable will be given and how the Commissioner will hold them to account.
+We considered the PCC's draft Plan in September 2021 and confirmed our support for it.
+The PCC advised that he would implement his new Plan on 31 March 2022 and until then the existing Plan would remain in place.
+We have continued to monitor the progress being made by the Commissioner towards the objectives contained within it.
 For that purpose, the current Commissioner provides a report for each of our meetings, setting out progress against his priorities, two at a time.
 Once a year, the Panel also reviews the Commissioner's draft annual report which covers progress against his whole plan.
-Throughout the current Commissioner's term of office, we have challenged him on the clarity of his reporting.
-Members have encouraged him to report on specific outcomes, in addition to describing the activity he has undertaken, so that it is possible to judge the impact he is making.
-These changes have enabled us to thoroughly examine the Commissioner's achievements, on behalf of our local community.
-You can read our recommendations in the minutes of our meetings.
+You can read our discussions in the minutes of our meetings.

-• To review and scrutinise action and decisions taken by the Commissioner
+To review and scrutinise action and decisions taken by the Commissioner

 At each meeting, the Panel considers an information bulletin which summarises both the decisions taken by the Commissioner and the range of activity he has undertaken, in the period between one meeting and the next.
 This provides an opportunity for the Panel to publicly hold the Commissioner to account for the full extent of his actions in a timely way.
 You can read the bulletins and the issues discussed by viewing our agendas and minutes.
+The Panel agreed a local protocol with the PCC, setting out ways of working, and endorsed the draft PCC Succession Plan, noting the steps to be taken in the event of a PCC vacancy or incapacitation, and the legislative arrangements for the appointment of an 'acting' PCC.